hybistech/CoolGradient-Color-Picker/README.md

 # Cool Gradient Color Picker.
-You could use the to find the best gradient color for your project.
+You could use this slim app find the best gradient color for your projects.
 Enjoy!